stclaird/cloudIPtoDB/README.md

 # Technology Stack

-The two core elements of this project are
+The two core elements of this project are:
  - A binary written in GoLang which creates the database object and populating it with data from the Cloud platform providers.
  - A SQLite database file output containing the Cloud platform providers CIDR information.